anand-tummapudi/microservices/README.md

 It contains the functionality of 3 annotations. @SpringBootConfiguration - to do all auto configurations, @EnableAutoConfiguration - to enable automatic configuration and @ComponentScan to scan all the application components and load them to the container to make it available to the application in the run time.
 #### 6. Embedded servers in spring boot application
 Spring boot application contains an embedded server as a single jar file and it can be used to deploy and run the application.
 By default spring boot supports 3 servers tomcat, jetty and undertow.By default spring boot web application adds tomcat server.
 If we want to change the server, we need to exclude the tomcat dependency and add the required other server (jetty or undertow) dependency.By default application supports port 8080.
 If we want to change the default port, we need to add a property "server.port" in application.properties file.
-#### 7. Spring boot activators
+#### 7. Spring boot actuators
-Spring boot activators are the tools to monitor the application.
+Spring boot actuators are the tools to monitor the application.
 To enable actuators, we just need to add the actuator dependency in our pom.xml.
 Once we add the dependency and restart the application, we can see one default end point with /actuator in the application.
 #### 8. Spring dev tools
 Dev tools Provides fast application restarts, LiveReload, and configurations for enhanced development experience.
 Application will be automatically refreshed whenever there is a change in the resources.
 To enable dev tools, we just need to add dev tools dependency in our pom.xml file of our application.
 To enable this feature to your application, in IntellijIdea goto File->Settings->Build,Execution,Deployment->Compiler-> Select the checkbox 'Build project automatically'.
 Goto Advaced Settings -> select checkbox 'Allow auto-make to start even if developed application is currently running'.
 #### 9. Restfull Webservices